-At 31 Decembe r 2010 2009 2008 Number of catastrophes occurred during the financial year (1) 17 (7) 11 (6) 10 (3) In EUR million Losses and claim management expenses due to catastrophes, gross 346 153 214 Losses due to catastrophes, net of retrocession (5) 317 153 189 Group net loss ratio (4) 71.2% 68.0% (2) 70.5% Group ratio of losses excluding catastrophes 61.6% 62.9% (2) 63.9%
+At 31 December 2010 2009 2008 Number of catastrophes occurred during the financial year (1) 17 11 (6) 10 (3) In EUR million Losses and claim management expenses due to catastrophes, gross 34 6 153 214 Losses due to catastrophes, net of retrocession (5) 31 7 153 189 Group net loss ratio (4) 71.29 % 68.0% (2) 70.5% Group ratio of losses excluding catastrophes 61.69 % 62.9% (2) 63.9%

-- (1) SCOR defines a catastrophe as an event involving several risks and causing pre-tax losses, net of retrocession, totalling EUR 3 million or more - (2) Excluding exceptional impact of the arbitration results with Allianz relating to the World Trade Center (3) Storm Emma, China Snowstorm, Australian Floods, China Earthquake, Maiunwetter Storm Germany, Indiana and Iowa Floods, Hurricanes Ike and Gustav, and Hail Storm Spain. - (4) Loss ratios are calculated on the basis of Non-Life claims, expressed as a percentage of Non-Life premiums earned.
-(5) Net of recoveries and reinstatement premiums (assumed and retrocession) and immaterial development on prior year (6) Wind storm Klaus, earthquake in Costa Rica, forest fire in Australia, earthquake in Aquila, Italy, hailstorm Felix, Eastern European floods, earthquake in South Africa, hail storm in Austria and Switzerland, typhoon Morakot in Taiwan, floods in Turkey and earthquake in Japan (7) Earthquakes in Chili, Haïti and New Zealand, floods in Saudi Arabia, Eastern Europe, China, Paksitan, Poland, Germany and Australia, storm Xynthia, Typhoon Kompasu, Melbourne hailstorm in Australia, East - cost USA, Catalonia (Spain) and Scandinavian snow storms, rainfalls in Denmark, storm in Brazil natural catastrophes particularly during the first quarter 2010.
-In 2010, these natural catastrophes had a 9.6% impact on the net combined ratio as of 31 December 2010 versus 5.1% for 2009.
+- SCOR defines a catastrophe as an event involving several risks and causing pre-tax losses, net of retrocession, totalling EUR 3 million or more. - Excluding exceptional impact of the arbitration results with Allianz relating to the World Trade Center - (3) Storm Emma, China Snowstorm, Australian Floods, China Earthquake, Maiunwetter Storm Germany, Indiana and Iowa Floods, Hurricanes Ike and Gustav, and Hail Storm Spain. - (4) Loss ratios are calculated on the basis of Non-Life claims, expressed as a percentage of Non-Life premiums earned. - (5) Net of recoveries and reinstatement premiums (assumed and retrocession) and immaterial development on prior year - (6) Wind storm Klaus, earthquake in Costa Rica, forest fire in Australia, earthquake in Aquila, Italy, hailstorm Felix, Eastern European floods, earthquake in South Africa, hail storm in Austria and Switzerland, typhoon Morakot in Taiwan, floods in Turkey and earthquake in Japan - (7) Earthquakes in Chili, Haiti and New Zealand, floods in Saudi Arabia, Eastern Europe, China, Paksitan, Poland, Germany and Australia, storm Xynthia, Typhoon Kompasu, Melbourne hailstorm in Australia, East cost USA, Catalonia (Spain) and Scandinavian snow storms, rainfalls in Denmark, storm in Brazil.